faceyspacey/respond-framework-docs-old/docs/respond-component-patterns.md

 Now a different modal that is also in the `visible` state will properly trigger the destruction of the previous `Modal` and the creation of a new one.

 Before, changing the `modalText` would not destroy the original `Modal` instance.
-If you had been animating the appearing/disappearing of your modal, you wouldn't be able to trigger that.
-By properly timing the destruction/creation of component instances with a fitting `key`, we can achieve things like enter/leave animations:
+If you had been animating the entering/leaving of your modal, you wouldn't be able to trigger that.
+By properly timing the destruction/creation of component instances with a fitting `key`, we can seamlessly achieve things like enter/leave animations:

 ```js
 const SmartRespondModal = (props, state, actions) => (